Medicines Factsheet this fact sheet gives information about ordering your medication during Brexit process.

-If you have opted for a Pharmacy to pick or manage your repeat prescriptions, they are obliged to contact you prior to re ordering; this is to find out what medicines you require thus reducing possible over ordering and waste of NHS resouces.
+If you have opted for a Pharmacy to pick or manage your repeat prescriptions, they are obliged to contact you prior to reordering; this is to find out what medicines you require thus reducing possible over ordering and waste of NHS resources.

 Patients on long term medication do require to see a doctor for a review of medication.
 The next date for your medication review will be indicated on your Repeat Prescription form.